DOMESTIC VIOLENCE TREATMENT PROGRAM

 (26 to 52 sessions)

 The Domestic Violence Treatment Program is a multi-modal, cognitive behavioral program designed for adults charged with domestic violence offenses and does not require the participation of the victim.
 The program provides a structured group format and is based on the belief that assaultive behaviors stem from causes ranging from social programming to deficits in behavioral skills.
-Power and control are central, but changing behavior is possible through re socialization or relearning.
-Participants are encouraged to examine personal responsibility, values, goal setting, personal beliefs and self-image.
+Power and control are central, but changing behavior is possible through or relearning.
+Participants are encouraged to examine personal responsibility, values, goal setting, personal and self-image.

 The Domestic Violence Treatment Program consists of from 26 to 52, didactic, psycho-educational group sessions.
 The group sessions are facilitated by trained professional therapists.
 A complete screening appointment determines the number of sessions needed.

 - To emphasize personal responsibility and accountability and take steps to change.

 - Identify domestic violence as a means of asserting power and control over another individual's actions, thoughts, and feelings by examining the intent of his acts of abuse and the belief system from which he operates.

 - To increase understanding of the causes of violence by examining cultural and social contexts.

 - To increase the participant's willingness to change his actions by examining the negative effects of his behavior on his relationship with his partner, his children, his friends and himself.

 - To provide information on how to change abusive behavior by exploring and nonviolent ways of relating.